AnshikaGusain/codeAPI/README.md

 The judge0 API Clone provides the following API endpoints:

 - `POST /api/register`: User registration endpoint for creating a new user account.
+(Send username and password as body of request)
 - `POST /api/login`: User login endpoint for obtaining a JWT token for authentication.
+(Send username and password as body of request)
 - `POST /api/code`: Endpoint for submitting code snippets and executing them in a sandboxed environment.
-(Make sure to add JWT token in Authorisation request header before sending request)
+Make sure to add JWT token in Authorisation request header before sending request.
+Send code, language (java,python,cpp,c,javascript) and input (if required in code) as body of request
 - `GET /api/code/:id`: Endpoint for retrieving the details of a code submission by its ID.

 ****Conclusion****